openstack/swift/doc/source/development_auth.rst

 It is highly recommended that authentication server implementers prefix their tokens and Swift storage accounts they create with a configurable reseller prefix (`AUTH_` by default with the included DevAuth).
-This prefix will allow deconflicting with other authentication servers that might be using the same Swift cluster.
+This prefix will avoid conflicts with other authentication servers that might be using the same Swift cluster.
 Otherwise, the Swift cluster will have to try all the resellers until one validates a token or all fail.